Can I run my franchise as an incorporated business?

 The Master Franchisee has no direct client relationships.

 Do I need to be a qualified accountant to join TaxAssist?

-Yes, it is our requirement that all franchisees are members of the Chartered Professional Accountants of Ontario (CPA Ontario).
+Yes, it is our requirement that all franchisees are members of the Chartered Professional Accountants (CPA).
 This not only protects the integrity and professionalism of the network but also satisfies the bylaws of CPA within your province.